Practical BET measurements

 - Evacuate or purge

-- Verify no leaks
+- Verify there are no leaks

 - Degas